Approach Words: Attractive City, Sustainability, Urban Livability

-Public Policy Instruments: Organization
+Public Policy Instruments: Organization, Physical Intervention, Planning

 The Hassi Messaoud New Town project is a large-scale state-led urban development initiative in southern Algeria, 1 designed to support the national oil and gas industry while promoting sustainable urbanization in a remote industrial zone.
 2 3